 \begin{proof} This is shown exactly as in \cite[Theorem 2.3]{Pas17}.
 Namely, one decomposes the modules $M_j$ appearing in the $d$-almost split sequence starting in $X$ as $M_j = \bigoplus_{i \geq 0} M_{ij}$ with $M_{ij}\in\mathcal S(i)$.
 One checks using Proposition \ref{prop:hom} that in order for the sequence to be $d$-almost split, all the $M_j$ must be in $\on{add}\left(\tau_d^iD\Lambda\oplus \tau_d^{i-1}D\Lambda\right)$ for some $i$.
 Now let $E_j = M_{i, j+1}$ and $F_{j} = M_{i-1,j}$.
 Using that $\on{Hom}(\tau_d^{i-1}D\Lambda, \tau_d^i D\Lambda) = 0 $ one can choose suitable differentials for $E_\bullet$ and $F_{\bullet}$ and a morphism $\varphi_\bullet: E_\bullet\to F_\bullet$ such that $\on{Cone}\varphi$ is the desired sequence. \end{proof}

 We will need a technical lemma: \begin{lemma} Let

 be a $d$-almost split sequence.
-Then for any choice of decomposition of the modules $C_i$ into indecomposbles, the corresponding matrices of the maps $f_i$ have no zero column and no zero row. \end{lemma}
+Then for any choice of decomposition of the modules $C_i$ into indecomposables, the corresponding matrices of the maps $f_i$ have no zero column and no zero row. \end{lemma}

 \begin{proof} We argue by contradiction.
-Assume $f_{i}$ has a zero column for $i<d$.
+Assume $f_{i}$ has a zero column for $i>1$.
 Then there is a complex

 such that